Keemeeone/MorningRecovery/README.md

 ### Innovation

-The most innovative aspect of our app is its reliance on mobile device sensors and features, such as the accelerometer or gyroscope, to provide a unique and immersive user experience.
+The most innovative aspect of our app is its reliance on mobile device sensors and features, such as the accelerometer, to provide a unique and immersive user experience.

 ### Testing Devices